Peach County High School

-Peach County High School is a public high school located in Fort Valley, Georgia, United States.
-The school is part of the Peach County School District, which serves Peach County.
+Peach County High School is a public high school located in unincorporated Peach County, Georgia, United States, with a Fort Valley postal address.
+The school is part of the Peach County School District, which serves all of Peach County.

-Mission Statement: To graduate college and career ready students.

-Vision Statement: Learning today, Leading tomorrow.

 Peach County High School (PCHS) is accredited by the Southern Association of Colleges and Schools (SACS) and the Georgia State Department of Education’s Professional Standards Commission.
 PCHS is also a member of the "High Schools That Work" division of the Southern Regional Education Board and a member of the National Alliance of High Schools.

 History

-Prior to Integration, black students attending public school in Peach County attended Henry A. Hunt High School (Tigers) and white students attended Fort Valley High School (Green Wave).
+Prior to Integration, black students attending public school in Peach County attended Henry A. Hunt High School (the athletic mascot of this school was the Tiger) and white students attended Fort Valley High School (the mascot of this school was the Green Wave).
 Like many locations in the southern United States, Peach County did not immediately comply with the federal order to integrate schools.
-H. A. Hunt High School specifically educated Black Americans during at a time when formal education for black students was virtually non-existent in Peach County.
-Hunt High was named for the Mr. Henry A. Hunt, second principal of Fort Valley High and Industrial School (now Fort Valley State University).
+H. A. Hunt High School specifically educated Black Americans during a time when formal education for black students was virtually non-existent in Peach County.
+Hunt High was named for the Mr. Henry A. Hunt, second principal of Fort Valley High and Industrial School (later Fort Valley State University).

+Peach County High School was created in 1970 as a merger of those two schools.
+A single unified set of athletic teams were created.
+The trojan became the mascot of the combined school.
+A school facility was established in 1974.